OneProgGit/ada-judge/README.md

 > Note: all AI-made PR's are banned from
 > this project.

-`ada-judge` is a competitive programming contests manager and solutions judger.
+`ada-judge` is a complete new competitive programming contests manager and solutions judger.

 # Key features
 - Built with 🦀 Rust: a blazingly fast and safe programming language
-- Easy: problems configured with TOML and supports docker compose — no need for installing dependencies manually
+- Easy: problems are configured with TOML using [CLI](https://codeberg.org/oneprog/ada-judge-cli) and uploaded with [GUI](https://codeberg.org/oneprog/ada-judge-app)
+- Powerful: supports different problems' types, including interactive and run-twice, subgroups' merging and per-test scoring
 - Permissive license: licensed under the MIT license

 # Getting started